-This easy gluten free sausage and tomato quiche with a cheese cracker crust is an easy brunch.
+This easy gluten free quiche with sausage and tomato and a crazy good cheese cracker crust is an easy brunch.

 Even better?
 Both kids loved it!
 (How often does that happen??)

 (*This post was sponsored by Lance, the ultimate in gluten free crackers!
 All opinions are my own, and as always, I appreciate your support of the brands that help offset the cost of running this blog.)

 Do you often feel like a short order cook between what you and your husband eat, and what your kids will eat?
 I feel your pain!
 I have a picky one, and over the years it has been hard to make just one family meal.
 Now that she is older, she knows how to make scrambled eggs for herself…but still, it was a lot of work to get nutrition into her!